anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### February

-I just finished watching Paatal Lok - Season 2 this weekend and it's an exceptionally good Indian show.
+I just finished watching Paatal Lok - Season 2 this weekend, and it's an exceptionally good Indian show.
 It's a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys Indie crime dramas.
-Also watching Severance & other thriller [shows](/reading.html).
+On the other hand, I am currently watching a heartfelt, light-hearted show called Ted Lasso.
+It's a comedy-drama series that follows an American football coach who is hired to manage an English football team.
+The sheer optimism and relentless positivity in the show are infectious.

+Here's what else is in store: [reads/shows](/reading.html).
 Looking forward to an exciting weekend! 🍿 🍺

 ###### January